 However, just having these documents alone is not enough to protect your family, which is why it’s always best to go through the estate planning process before it’s too late.

-At Martin Heller Potempa & Sheppard, PLLC, our estate planning lawyers will guide you through the intestate administration process with the compassion needed.
+At Martin Heller Potempa & Sheppard, PLLC, our Tennessee estate planning lawyers will guide you through the intestate administration process with the compassion needed.
 With years of experience in estate planning and administration, we know how to best protect your loved ones’ assets and ensure that they are distributed to the proper individuals.

 If you need guidance on the intestate administration process, we’re here to help.
 Contact us at Martin Heller Potempa & Sheppard, PLLC now for more information.